quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_programming_paradigm_part2.md

 Now from this "new architecture" we can derive a "new programming paradigm" that eliminates external mass storage, input and output.

+The new programming paradigm is a style of programming, it is not a programming language.

 The new programming paradigm is not an imperative vs functional paradigm stand-off, but rather, both need to surrender those aspects of their language or libraries that provide for storage or input and output - remove all file, display and network io.
 For example I can write a C program that does not use DISK and IO, in which case it is not following a von Neumann programming paradigm.
 Normally this program would have no practical use unless I could control it from a debugger to influence its starting state, and I could read its completed state.

 The objection now arises : *"When "read this file" is the task at hand, I don't see how I can avoid that thought."*.
 This exemplifies the TRAP, but it is simple to avoid.
 In a world build excursively on the "new architecture", that information in that file would already be in context in NVRAM, thus you would not need to read the file into memory and there would have been no means to write it out in the first place.
 In the real world where we do have files, it is the hosts responsibility to emulate that file being in context in NVRAM.

 The new programming paradigm is not a universal best solution, like all other architectures, paradigms and languages, each has its strengths and there is no universal best solution, but within a certain number of problem domains, this new programming paradigm will be a better solution.

-The new programming paradigm is a style of programming, it is not a programming language.

 The new programming paradigm has a need for a notation/directive/mark-up of the boundary between the CPU and HOST.
 The language does not need to provide those natively, but we can have directives in the source file to specify what the host must provide.
 However the moment you try to manipulate the HOST like you would IO or DISK, you have fallen back into the TRAP.

-The new programming paradigm has a need for an emulation layer to emulate the new architecture.

 ##Next: part 3 - [Putting it into practice - The Proof of concept (POC)] (https://github.com/quale-quest/sql-mvc/blob/master/doc/Theory/Escaping_the_Von_Neumann_programming_paradigm_part3.md/),